mikblack/python_introduction/lesson/intro.md

 - data structures
 - functions

-And finally showing will work through some boiler plate code for creating Python command-line programs
+And finally will work through some boiler plate code for creating Python command-line programs

 ## Why python for me?